‘New York Times’ Defends Decision To Hire Reporter Sarah Jeong After Racially Charged Tweets Surface

-The New York Times is defending their new hire, Sarah Jeong, after racially charged tweets surfaced this week and the Twitter mob exploded.
+The New York Times is defending their new hire, Sarah Jeong, after her old racially charged tweets surfaced this week and the Twitter mob exploded.

 “Oh man its kind of sick how much joy I get out of being cruel to old white men,” Jeong wrote on Twitter in July 2014.

 The tweet is one of the many older messages of Jeong’s to go viral.
-Social media reactions from fellow journalists as well as readers, began after images of the controversial tweets surfaced from an unverified Twitter account just hours after sharing her hire in a Wednesday press release.
-Announcing Jeong would join the editorial board as a lead technology writer, because she is “staying ahead of every turn on the vast beat that is the internet,” the New York Times said of their new hire.
+Social media reactions from fellow journalists as well as readers began after images of the controversial tweets surfaced from an unverified Twitter account just hours after her hire was announced in a Wednesday press release.
+Jeong would join the editorial board as a lead technology writer; she is “staying ahead of every turn on the vast beat that is the internet,” the New York Times said of their new hire.

 While the Twitter mob calls for Jeong’s termination, the publication lashed back with a statement defending their new hire and quality of her work, saying they knew about the controversial tweets before hiring her.